 The next thing to try is to update your audio drivers.
 If there are any outstanding updates this could be the cause of your sound problems on your PC:

 - Right-click on the Windows start menu > Open Device manager > Click on the little arrow next to Sound, video and game controllers > Right-click on your sound device > Click on update driver

 - It will now automatically search for drivers > If there are any updates available then let it install and then restart your pc

 If you are still having issues or there were no updates for your audio drivers then it may be worth heading over to your manufacturer’s website for your audio and install the latest drivers directly from there.

-The last possible route to take is to unfortunately reinstall Windows 10 as something could be corrupted in Windows, stopping your audio from working properly!
+The last possible route to take is to unfortunately reinstall Windows 10 or Windows 11 as something could be corrupted in Windows, stopping your audio from working properly!